-Instagram’s donation sticker allows people to raise money through Instagram.
+Instagram’s donations sticker allows people to raise money through Instagram.
 Nicola, Senior Social Media Manager at WWF UK, tells us her experience of using Instagram Donate.

-As like many other social media teams in the charity sector, we at WWF-UK were excited to try this new addition to one of the fastest growing social media platforms.
+As like many other social media teams in the charity sector, we at WWF UK were excited to try Instagram Donate as a new addition to one of the fastest growing social media platforms.

 It’s widely known that younger generations on average give lower donations than older generations.
 Our own research at WWF-UK shows that younger demographics are more likely to give one-off donations than sign up for a monthly direct debit.